Thokozile23/Final-Project/README.md

 The tool highlights how recommender systems can unintentionally limit discovery and diversity, even when user preferences shift toward niche interests.

-## What's next?
-Help us envision future developments and concerns.

-## Future Developments

-### 1. **Integrate Enhanced Diversity Algorithms**
-Continued refinement of algorithms to ensure even greater inclusion of underrepresented or niche content, allowing for tailored recommendations that go beyond mainstream preferences.

-### 2. **Implement User Customization Options**
-Provide users with more tools to adjust recommendation settings (e.g., adjusting for diversity or prioritizing specific interests) to empower individual agency.

-### 3. **Explore Ethical AI Practices**
-Lead by example by integrating cutting-edge, privacy-preserving machine learning techniques, such as federated learning, to minimize invasive data collection.

-### 4. **Offer Transparent Metrics**
-Develop a dashboard to display how recommendations are generated, showcasing the balance between popularity, diversity, and user preferences.

 ## Responsible AI considerations:

 ### Understanding Recommender System Biases